Herefordshire and Gloucestershire Canal: Restoration

+In May, the trust announced that they would be excavating Over Lock during 2026, as the first step towards connecting the canal to the national network.
+The initial objective is to find the floor of the lock, so that restoration can be planned.
+The lock has been claimed to be both 30 ft and 13 ft deep by various sources, with the confusion arising from the large tidal range of the Severn at this point.

 Visitor Centre

 The Wharf House at Over Basin is a restored lock cottage that, until 2019, served as a visitor centre and restaurant.
 From its inception in 2005 until 2019, the Wharf House was operated by the Herefordshire & Gloucestershire Canal Trust, with profits donated to the H&G Canal Trust Charity.
 In 2019, management of the Wharf House was transferred to a private firm, and the restaurant was renamed The Lock Keepers.